KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 * [Re-Think Church](http://www.umcom.org/rethink-church)
 * [Small Membership Church Ministries](http://www.greatplainsumc.org/smallmembershipchurchresources)

-## Problem Structuring Methods

 ### Reverse Engineering for Success
-We would seek to answer the following questions:
+We would use problem structuring methods to answer the following questions:

 * What does a successful Pretty Prairie United Methodist Church look like?
 * Whom should the church reach?